bthapa30505/MSCS_634_Lab_3/README.md

-## Lab Summary
+## # MSCS_634_Lab_3 Summary

 ### Purpose of the Lab Work

-The purpose of this lab was to implement and compare two prominent clustering algorithms—K-Means and K-Medoids—on the Wine dataset from scikit-learn.
+The purpose of this lab was to implement and compare two prominent clustering algorithms: K-Means and K-Medoids on the Wine dataset from scikit-learn.
 The objective was to understand the differences between these algorithms by applying both with k=3 clusters (matching the three wine classes in the dataset), evaluating their performance using silhouette scores and adjusted rand index (ARI), and visualizing the resulting clusters.
 This comparative analysis helps demonstrate when each algorithm might be more appropriate depending on the characteristics of the dataset, such as the presence of outliers, data distribution, and the need for interpretability versus computational efficiency.

 ### Key Insights from Clustering Results and Observations